BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 construction defect and claims related expert designations, the Iselin, New Jersey Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
-BHA provides construction claims investigation and expert services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Employing in house assets which include testifying architects, design engineers, construction cost and standard of care experts, the firm brings national experience and local capabilities to Iselin region.
+Leveraging from more than 4500 construction defect and claims related expert designations, the Iselin, New Jersey Construction Expert Directory delivers a comprehensive construction and design expert support solution to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides construction related litigation support and expert witness services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+In connection with regional assets which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings regional experience and flexible capabilities to the Iselin construction industry.

 Construction Expert Witness News & Info